emaDBytes/bookstore/README.md

 - Add more detailed book information
 - Enhance user management features

-## Author

-[Your Name] - Student at Haaga-Helia University of Applied Sciences

 ## License

 This project is licensed under the [Apache License 2.0](LICENSE)